 The Acer XV273K is most likely based on the same 4K 144Hz IPS panel by AUO with a 4ms response time speed and 178-degree viewing angles.

 With the Nitro series monitors, Acer introduces the Visual Response Boost (VRB) technology which by backlight strobing reduces motion blur and trailing of fast-moving objects.
 This motion blur reduction method, however, cannot function at the same time as AMD FreeSync and HDR.

-Surprisingly, the Acer Nitro XV273K doesn’t feature the newer AMD FreeSync 2 technology which can bypass certain tone mapping processes to reduce input lag for HDR gaming.
-Instead, it offers the first-generation FreeSync which is still useful as it provides a variable refresh rate for compatible AMD graphics cards.
+The Acer Nitro XV273K features the newer AMD FreeSync 2 technology which can bypass certain tone mapping processes to reduce input lag for HDR gaming as well as a variable refresh rate for compatible graphics cards.

 Design & Connectivity

 The design of the monitor features ultra-thin bezels at the top and at the sides while the bottom bezel is a bit thicker and brushed.
 The stand may not look appealing but at least it offers a versatile ergonomic support including swivel, tilt, and height adjustments.

 Connectivity options include two DisplayPort 1.4 (both ports are required for 4K HDR and 144Hz, a single DisplayPort 1.4 supports 4K HDR up to 120Hz), two HDMI 2.0 (max 60Hz), a headphones jack, and a quad-USB 3.0 hub.

 Price & Similar Monitors

 The Acer XV273K price amounts to $899 MSRP while the release date is scheduled for Q4 2018/Q1 2019.